CarlWilliamsBristol/pxt-tm1650display/README.md

-bbc micro:bit class to drive cheap tm1650-based 4-digit 7-segment LED display.
-Written for and tested with a "Gravity" branded unit from PiHut.
+BBC micro:bit class to drive cheap tm1650-based 4-digit 7-segment LED display.
+Written for and tested with a "Gravity" branded unit from PiHut, see: https://thepihut.com/products/gravity-4-digit-red-seven-segment-led-display-module.

 The TM1650 display/keyboard adapter is a minimalist kind of 2-wire serial interface for simple display plus keyboard modules used in consumer electronics.